 The Dirt Doctor Control is:

-· Outdoors the cure is to spray the killing organic pest control products.
-The options include orange oil-based products, neem products, Eco-EXEMPT and EcoSMART products.
-Garrett Juice Plus with Bio Wash added is a great foliar feed that works as an effective repellent for various pests.
+Outdoors the cure is to spray the killing organic pest control products.
+The options include orange oil-based products, neem products, a qulaity natural organic pest control product and Garrett Juice with 2 oz. of orange oil added is a great foliar feed that works as an effective control for various pests.

 General Stink Bug Information (click on links)